If you polled 100 people, 99 might say automated customer service is nothing but a pain. They’d rather speak to a human being.

 Chatbots interact with customers via text in a natural, conversational way.
 They can be used to answer simple questions or troubleshoot more complex problems.
 What makes chatbots, unlike tools such as Siri, so exciting is that they learn from previous conversations and use that information to make suggestions about what you might need or want.

 Millennials are likely to appreciate chatbots, as most would rather communicate via text than phone, at least for basic needs and transactions (and as long as the technology works quickly and seamlessly).

 Limitations to AI

 Despite the advancements, most tech experts agree that artificial intelligence will not replace live representatives entirely – at least not anytime soon.

 Some questions and issues are simply too complex, requiring the assistance of a human being.
 Some customers, particularly older people, are resistant to automated systems and will always prefer a live agent.
 The cost of AI can be prohibitive, too, particularly for small companies or for those who have already invested heavily in more outdated forms of IVR.

 On the bright side, AI does promise to improve call center operations where it can be implemented by reducing customer frustrations.
 And, as we all know, happy customers are far more likely to remain loyal to your brand.

-Kunnect sells cloud-based call center software that includes a predictive dialer for a flat rate of $125 per user per month with a flat deposit of $125 per user.
-Our customers include both local and national political campaigns.
+Kunnect sells 100% cloud-based call center software that includes a predictive dialer to businesses and political campaigns.
+Our software, hosted seamlessly in the Amazon platform, manages all inbound and outbound calling for a flat rate of $125 per agent per month with a flat deposit of $125 per user.
+There are no hidden fees.